 Below we have a collection of news articles centred around aspects of quality education for all.

-Your publishing development manager
+Your publishing development team

 I’m the Quality Education for All Publishing development manager.
 I am the contact for the Emerald Open Research ‘Education and Learning’ gateway and also have responsibility for working closely with the educational research community to explore and deliver innovative open publishing routes.